Rushing to file your tax return? Avoid these common mistakes

-Don’t forget to declare salary, benefits and repaid expenses from your job
+Mistake 4: not including salary, benefits and repaid expenses from your job

 If your employer provides you with any non-cash benefits (e.g. medical insurance), or reimburses you for expenses, you will also have received a form P11D which outlines these details.
 Be sure to record this information, in addition to your salary and tax deductions, on the Employment pages of your tax return.
-If the expenses you were reimbursed were all incurred for the purpose of doing your job, remember to include these in boxes 17-20 so that you don’t pay extra tax on the money your employer reimbursed you.
+If the expenses that were reimbursed were all incurred for the purpose of doing your job, include these in boxes 17-20 so that you don’t pay extra tax on the money your employer reimbursed you.

-Remember to declare underpaid or overpaid tax from a PAYE Notice of Coding
+Mistake 5: forgetting to declare underpaid or overpaid tax from a PAYE Notice of Coding

 It’s worth checking this because leaving out details of underpaid or overpaid tax from a PAYE Notice of Coding in your tax return can cause problems further down the line.
 HMRC may try to make you pay any underpayment twice: once through your tax return and once through your tax code.
-There is also a chance that HMRC might refund you an overpayment twice, but this isn't as exciting as it sounds: they will realise their mistake eventually and will make you pay it back!